NuGrid Stellar Data Set. II. Stellar Yields from H to Bi for Stellar Models with Mzams = 1 to 25Msun and Z = 0.0001 to 0.02: Data access

 \section{Data access}

-All stellar evolution and post-processing data is accessible online through NuGrid's \textsc{WENDI} interface at http://wendi.nugridstars.org.
-Ipython notebooks allow to analyze the data via the command line and with plotting functions of NuGrid's python package NuGridpy (\fig{fig:wendi_interface}).
+The NuGrid extended NuGrid Set 1 data (also refered to as set1 extension, or set1ext data) has been deposited at the Canadian Astronomical Data Center, DOI:10.11570/18.0002 (\url{http://www.canfar.phys.uvic.ca/vospace/nodes/AstroDataCitationDOI/CISTI.CANFAR/18.0002/18.0002.html?view=data}).
+All stellar evolution and post-processing data is accessible online through NuGrid's \textsc{WENDI} interface at \url{http://wendi.nugridstars.org}. \textsc{WENDI} is a Cyberhubs application \citep{Herwig:2018gx}.
+Ipython notebooks allow analyzing the data via the command line and with plotting and data analytics functions of NuGrid's python package NuGridPy (\fig{fig:wendi_interface}, \url{https://nugrid.github.io/NuGridPy}).
 NuGridPy provides various functions to read and analyze \MESA\ stellar evolution data as well as NuGrid post-processing data.
-NuGridPy is available via the package manager pip and stored at https://github.com/NuGrid/NuGridPy.
+NuGridPy is available via the package manager pip and the source code and documentation is available on GitHub \url{https://github.com/NuGrid/NuGridPy}.

+For all stellar evolution tracks all profiles of $\rho$, $T$, $D$, $r$ and $m_\mathrm{r}$ are available for all time steps, as well as multiple scalar quantities as a function of model number, such as $T_\mathrm{eff}$, values of the stellar center, mass coordinates of H-, He-free cores and many others.
+For nucleosynthesis post-processing data complete isotopic profiles are available every 20 time steps.

-All stellar evolution and post-processing data is accessible online at \url{http://nugridstars.org/data-and-software/yields/set-1}.
+In addition to plotting and analyzing the stellar evolution, nucleosynthesis and yield data online in the \textsc{WENDI} platform the raw data is also accessible online at \url{http://nugridstars.org/data-and-software/yields/set-1}.
+It can be read and analysed with the NuGridPy tools mentioned above.
 Stellar yield tables as shown in \tab{tab:yields_all_delay_set1_5} are provided for all metallicities.
-It is distinguished between the contribution from stellar winds only, from winds plus pre-SN ejecta and winds plus SN ejecta.
+Separate tables are available for contribution from stellar winds only, from winds plus pre-SN ejecta and winds plus SN ejecta.
 Figures of overproduction factors for all elements and many isotopes such as in \fig{fig:cno_prodfac_zdep} and in \fig{fig:wspr_prodfacs} are available for all metallicities.
+Stellar yields can be further applied and used in galactic chemical evolution models via the \emph{Stellar Yields for Galactic Modeling Applications} (\textsc{SYGMA}) Python code \citep{Ritter:2017uy} that is part of the \emph{NuGrid Python Chemical Evolution Environment} \textsc{NuPyCEE} package \citep[\url{http://nugrid.github.io/NuPyCEE}][]{Cote:2016iia}.

 \bsp